skillrepos/ai-apps_v2/labs.md

 <br><br>

 2. Two new supporting modules have been added to the project.
-Let's review the first one — open [**llm_provider.py**](./llm_provider.py) and walk through its sections:
+Let’s review the first one — open [**llm_provider.py**](./llm_provider.py) and walk through its sections:
    - **Section 2 – HFResponse**: wraps HF API responses to look like LangChain responses (same `.content` attribute)
    - **Section 3 – HFLLMWrapper**: creates a HuggingFace `InferenceClient` and provides the same `.invoke(messages)` interface as ChatOllama
    - **Section 4 – get_llm()**: checks for `HF_TOKEN` in the environment — if found, returns the HF wrapper; otherwise returns ChatOllama